d3datadevelopment/linkmobility-php-client/README.en.md

 # LINK Mobility Austria PHP API Client

-LINK Mobility provides a service for sending mobile messages (SMS, Whatsapp, RCS, Chatbot, ...).
+[LINK Mobility](https://www.linkmobility.de/) provides a service for sending mobile messages (SMS, Whatsapp, RCS, Chatbot, ...).

 The API client enables the simple integration of the LINK Mobility service into PHP-based projects.
 Requests to send messages can be sent, the status and the response are evaluated.

 ## Features

-The interface currently supports the sending of SMS (text and binary).
+The interface currently supports the sending of SMS (text and binary) based on the [Message API in version 1.0.0](https://docs.linkmobility.de/sms-api/rest-api).
 The API is prepared for the integration of other message formats.

 ## Getting Started